Leonard Tan

 Tan was awarded the National Institute of Education-Nanyang Technological University Overseas Graduate Scholarship to pursue a PhD in music education and conducting at the Jacobs School of Music, Indiana University Bloomington.
 His primary conducting mentors at the Jacobs School of Music were David Effron, Arthur Fagen, and Stephen Pratt, while his primary music education mentor was Estelle Jorgensen.

 In 2013, he was appointed Assistant Professor of Music at the National Institute of Education, Nanyang Technological University.
-He is also the Principal Conductor of the Singapore National Youth Orchestra and music director of the Philharmonic Winds.
+He is also the Principal Conductor of the Singapore National Youth Orchestra from 2014 to 2018 and music director of the Philharmonic Wind Orchestra.